 Federal, state, county, and city governments.

-Other industries including energy, information technology, and manufacturing.
+Industries include energy, information technology, and manufacturing.